Ysurac/FlightAirMap/README.md

 To install the web app, you need to have meet the following requirements:

 * PHP version 5.4 or greater (>= 5.5.1 recommanded)
-* MySQL version 5.6.1 or greater, MariaDB or PostgreSQL (with PostGIS if you want waypoints, airspace and countries data)
+* MySQL version 5.6.1 or greater, MariaDB or PostgreSQL with PostGIS
 * An HTTP Server such as:
 	* Apache 2.0+
 	* Nginx (include install/flightairmap-nginx-conf.include in server part of the config)